GitLab announced the general availability of GitLab Duo with Amazon Q.

 Why DevOps Metrics Matter

 DevOps metrics are important as they help inform data-driven decisions that can guide continuous improvement efforts.
 And, with the right measures, you can link DevOps improvements with measurable impact to greater goals like digital transformation efforts.
-DevOps Research and Assessment (DORA) group helpfully provides us with clear metrics to track and even more insights with its latest report, Accelerate State of DevOps 2019.
+DevOps Research and Assessment (DORA) group helpfully provides us with clear metrics to track and even more insights with its latest report, Accelerate State of DevOps 2019(link is external).

 DORA's Research-Driven Guidelines